 Combining our deep insights with data from several proprietary forecasting models, this outlook explores the key drivers impacting North American gas markets.
 New pipelines will allow Appalachian gas to supply new markets, fundamentally altering North American gas flows.
 Associated gas from the Permian will add low cost gas to the supply mix but requires additional pipeline investment.
 International factors like LNG and exports to Mexico will increasingly affect the US market.
-Weak global LNG prices and high cash costs will keep utilization at US LNG plants low for the next few years.
-Meanwhile, coal retirements and falling renewable costs are changing the role of gas in the power mix.
+Despite weak global LNG prices US LNG plant utilization will remain at ~80% due to relatively low costs.
+In the near term, coal retirements provide an opportunity for gas, but longer term falling renewable costs slow gas demand for power generation.

-Click through the legend to explore the drivers of North American shale gas supply growth by shale play through 2030.
+Explore the drivers of North American gas demand growth by sector through 2030.

-From 2016 to 2030, LNG and exports to Mexico grow by over 19 bcfd and account for ~67% of US and Canadian gas demand growth
+From 2017 to 2030, LNG and exports to Mexico grow by over 17 bcfd and account for ~69% of US and Canada gas demand growth

 WHAT'S IN THE REPORT